Migrants rush across US border in final hours before expiration of Title 42

 The new policies crack down on illegal crossings while also setting up legal pathways for migrants who apply online, seek a sponsor and undergo background checks.
 If successful, the reforms could fundamentally alter how migrants arrive at the U.S.-Mexico border.

-But that's a big “if.”
-President Joe Biden has conceded that the border will be chaotic for a while.
+But it will take time to see results.
+Biden has conceded that the border will be chaotic for a while.
 Immigrant advocacy groups have threatened legal action.
 And migrants fleeing poverty, gangs and persecution in their homelands are still desperate to reach U.S. soil at any cost.

 William Contreras of Venezuela said Title 42 was good for people from his wracked South American country.
 He heard that many migrants before him were released in the United States.